 “About 80% of West Virginia businesses have 20 or less employees,” said Alyssa Keedy, the Advanced Career Education Coordinator at the West Virginia Department of Education (WVDE).
 Why is that the case?
 One reason is a disconnect between West Virginia workers and the skills needed by local employers.
 With many…

-The New River Valley Regional Commission, a local development district in Appalachian Virginia, is using ARC support to renovate an unused school building in the rural Prices Fork area into a multi-use commercial and housing facility via a partnership with over 20 other public and private partners.
-The ARC funded…
+The New River Valley Regional Commission, a local development district in Appalachian Virginia, is using ARC support to renovate an unused school building in the rural Prices Fork area into a multi-use commercial and housing facility.
+The partnership boasts over 20 public and private partners.
+The ARC funded part…

-Western Maryland Works is a full-service makerspace, small-business incubator project that provides access to technology and equipment, and training facility focusing on machining, welding, and industrial maintenance.
-With ARC support, Western Maryland Works purchased state-of-the-art advanced manufacturing equipment such as computers, electronic classroom systems, general furnishings, equipment for wood working,…
+Western Maryland Works is a full-service makerspace, small-business incubator project that provides access to technology and equipment, and a training facility focusing on machining, welding and industrial maintenance.
+With ARC support, Western Maryland Works purchased state-of-the-art advanced manufacturing equipment such as computers, electronic classroom systems, general furnishings, equipment for…

 This research effort examines entrepreneurship in Appalachia through both quantitative and qualitative analysis.
 It includes a detailed overview of the components that tend to support vibrant entrepreneurial ecosystems.